This Handbook contains everything you need to know about this epic Secret Compass expedition to Kyrgyzstan.

-You need to be at the team hotel in Bishkek by 1100 on the 26th August 2018 and the expedition officially ends after breakfast on the 8th September 2018 although you are free to depart anytime as many flights depart early in the morning.
+You need to be at the team hotel in Bishkek by 1100 on Day 1 and the expedition officially ends after breakfast on Day 14, the final day of the expedition, although you are free to depart anytime as many flights depart early in the morning.

 Travel insurance which provides cover for emergency repatriation in case of a medical emergency is compulsory for all expeditions.
 You should be aware that many standard insurance policies may not cover you adequately for all aspects of a remote expedition and so we strongly recommend that you purchase a suitably designed insurance policy.
 Secret Compass cannot comment on the suitability of your cover so if you are in any doubt please contact your policy provider and ask them to confirm that you are covered to our minimum standard (below).

-- Activities: ensure that any expedition activities are included, this includes, trekking and mountaineering
+Activities: ensure that any expedition activities are included, this includes, trekking and mountaineering at altitudes over 4000m.

 Prior to travel Secret Compass will require the name of your insurance policy provider, their 24-hour emergency contact number and your policy number.
 For full information on travel insurance and links to suggested companies, please visit the insurance page on our website.